- Editor Rating

 What makes Rob Hammond’s SEO Crawler tool very unique is that it will effectively guide you to having a well optimized individual pages.

-We are no SEO expert as bloggers and as such are bound to commit lots of SEO blunder.
-This is clearly evidenced by the number of errors this recommended tool will show you when running an audit.
+About 30% of bloggers and internet marketers no SEO experts and as such are bound to commit lots of SEO blunder.
+This is clearly evidenced by the number of errors this recommended tool will show you when running a SEO audit for your website and blogs.

 Most of the alerts are necessary while the others can be ignored completely.
 I am going to explain some of the regular red alert warning you might come across and how to get them fixed.